cmu-phil/tetrad-manual-rtd/docs/search-algorithms-full-list.md

 **Search class:** `edu.cmu.tetrad.search.Pcd`  [oai_citation:33‡Carnegie Mellon University Philanthropy](https://www.phil.cmu.edu/tetrad-javadocs/7.6.9/edu/cmu/tetrad/search/package-summary.html)

 Variant of PC adapted for **deterministic** relationships.
 It refuses to remove edges based on CI tests that appear to be deterministic, preserving adjacencies that would otherwise be dropped.

 ---

-## PcMax

-Wrapper around a PC variant (PC-Max) designed to enhance **orientation precision**, often by preferring separating sets that maximize some criterion (e.g., p-value).

----